-Drs.
-Magnant & Nero consider the venous system as a whole rather than as individual parts.
-The deep system of veins within the muscular compartments of the legs communicates with the superficial system of veins under the skin and fatty tissue (outside the muscles) through a network of communicating veins which act as bridges between the two systems.
+Dr. Magnant considers the venous system as a whole rather than as individual parts.
+The deep system of veins within the muscular compartments of the legs communicates with the superficial system of veins under the skin and fatty tissue (outside the muscles) through a network of communicating veins which act as bridges between the two systems (perforating veins).

-Approximately 30 million adults in the United States may suffer from treatable, symptomatic, superficial venous insufficiency.
-Many of these patients as well as their primary care or specialty physicians may not be fully aware of the advances made in the treatment of venous insufficiency in the last 5-10 years.
-Since 2000, vein stripping has been replaced by endovenous closure procedures as the preferred treatment of patients with symptoms related to saphenous vein and other superficial venous insufficiency.
-Many patients once thought to have untreatable venous problems may now be excellent candidates for endovenous closure.
+Approximately 40 million adults in the United States may suffer from treatable, symptomatic, superficial venous insufficiency.
+Many of these patients as well as their primary care or specialty physicians may not be fully aware of the advances made in the treatment of venous insufficiency since 2000.
+Vein stripping has been replaced by endovenous closure procedures as the preferred treatment of patients with symptoms related to saphenous vein and other superficial venous insufficiency.
+Many patients once thought to have untreatable venous problems may now be excellent candidates for minimally invasive therapy.